Have you been charged with Murder?

 As the offence of Murder can be made out with different levels of culpability – reckless or intentional killing – there are many issues to be considered before entering a plea.

-Due to the seriousness of the offence, any guilty plea will still result in a custodial sentence.
+Due to the seriousness of the offence, any guilty plea will still result in a significant custodial sentence.
 Please read below for more information in relation to this charge.
+Please follow this link for more information on running murder trials.

 Section 3 of the Crimes Act 1958 and the Common Law.